fralonra/gtk_widget_macro/README.md

         println!("Button clicked.");
     });

-    // Retrieves the gtk::Window with object id `window`. let window = widgets.window();
+    // Retrieves the gtk::ApplicationWindow with object id `window`. let window = widgets.window();
     window.set_application(Some(app));
     window.present(); // Needs to be changed to `show_all` if Gtk3 is used.